Welcome to Year 11

 All the work that is done to prepare students for Post-16 study aims to ensure that students make informed choices and builds on two key elements.
 The first is the recognition that the world is changing at a fast rate and that some of the occupations that your son will have during his working life may not have been invented yet.
 The second, and a point that leads from this, is that although we cannot be certain about the exact nature of the careers that will be open to your son in the future, we can be sure that flexibility and breadth of study will be an advantage in a global job market.

 There is a place in our sixth form for all boys currently at the school who meet the entry requirements.
-We would expect all boys to be able to get the 45 points necessary for entry.
+We would expect all boys to be able to get the 52 points from their best 8 GCSE subjects necessary for entry.
 Such results will provide a very secure foundation for diploma success and for future applications to good universities.
-An explanation of the new GCSE Grading System can be found in the Year 11 Parents' Guide.
+An explanation of the new GCSE Grading System can be found in the Year 11 and Beyond Parents' Guide

 In the coming months, your son will participate in a number of events and activities which will help to prepare him for post-16 choices and study.
 There are several key features to this programme: